FabricTOC/FabricTOC/README.md

 It uses markdown to help documentation developers easily edit and view their changes on their local machine, while maintaining source control through GitHub.

 We recommend using ATOM (https://atom.io/), or editors with similar previewing facilities, to help develop this content.

+The Administration Guide is [here](./AdminGuide/AdminGuide.md)